The Investment Fraud Special Advisory Committee

 • Law Enforcement & Regulatory Failures: By benchmarking international best practices, we aim to address systemic failures in both law enforcement and regulation, ensuring fraud is investigated and prosecuted effectively.

-• Financial Abuse in Sport: We focus on the growing issue of fraud in sports, working to raise awareness and improve protections for professional athletes.
+• Financial Abuse in Sport: We focus on the growing issue of fraud and financial misconduct in sport, working to raise awareness and improve protections for professional athletes.

 • Pension Fraud: We highlight the risks of pension fraud and advocate for stronger safeguards and better protection for those saving for retirement.